malgster/DT-Land/Stacks/stacks.md

 ## Introduction

-A *stack* is a linear data structure that follows the **LIFO (Last In First Out)**, which means that *the last element pushed inside is the one that will be removed first*.
+A *stack* is a linear data structure that follows the **LIFO (Last In First Out)** methodology, which means that *the last element pushed inside is the one that will be removed first*.

 ![](https://i.imgur.com/ZC2uUsf.png)

 ## In memory

-Stacks in memory are structured exactly like **linked lists** : multiple elements consisting of a *value* and *pointer* that points to the next element, the bottom element points to *NULL* and the top element is the one used to *access the stack*
+Our implementation of stacks in memory are structured exactly like **linked lists** : multiple elements consisting of a *value* and *pointer* that points to the next element, the bottom element points to *NULL* and the top element is the one used to *access the stack*

 ## Operations